 She looked at the faces of the team through their visors.
 Big grins.
 Niko glanced back at her giggling, though no sound made it to her ears.
 Irritation threatened to escape her lips and lash the idiot.

 Jacob came back through the comms.
 “Airlock system is down.
-I can use the hand pump to force open the inner door.”
+Blow ’em open?”

 They must not compromise the dome’s atmosphere.